 After Patrick completed his Agricultural Degree in 1999, he joined AIB and worked in their Stra-tegic Development unit on Business and Agricultural Policy / initiatives.
 In 2005, Patrick took up the role of Agricultural Advisor, dealing directly with farming customer and is based in AIB Nenagh.

-Patrick study will investigate ‘What direction should European Agricultural Support take to best support active Irish farmers’.
+Patrick study will investigate ‘How can Irish farmers be encouraged to meet GHG emission targets? – The Role of the CAP’.
 While there is a large variation between individual sectors, markets supports make up a large portion of farm income in Ireland.
 “Recent CAP reforms have made some adjustment, but I believe that there is a missed opportunity to better support active farmers in Ireland.”

 Patrick intends to travel to the USA, Europe, Japan, and Africa and will look at a range of concepts to try to overall increase the impact of the CAP budget for Irish farmers.